 Therefore the vast majority of rooms you will be selecting from will be rooms that will be vacated because the current resident is planning to take a leave of absence for the spring semester.
 Most, if not all, of the students planning to take a leave in the spring are those students who have plans to study abroad.
 This means that they are members of the junior class, and their rooms are spaces that were selected by juniors in the spring lottery.
 For this reason it is very rare for spaces that typically go to seniors to be available in the mid-year lottery (i.e. Ferguson, Eells, etc.).
 All other rooms will be posted the evening of the lottery.

 ***Please note that if the room you select is an anticipated vacancy, and the current resident cancels their plan to take a leave during the Spring, they will retain their space in that room, and you will need to select again from the list of rooms that are available at the time that their leave was cancelled.

 The prices listed below are the costs PER SEMESETER for the CURRENT academic year.

 All housing lottery numbers are randomly generated through a computer program.
 These numbers are organized by class year with seniors being given the first set of numbers, juniors being given the second set, and sophomores being given the third set.
 Please understand that the computer assigns you a lottery number based on the class year that has been determined by the Office of the Registrar.
-These numbers will be posted at the lottery in the Annex on December 4, 2013.
+These numbers will be posted at the lottery in the Hub on December 2, 2015.
 We will not give out your lottery number prior to this date or time, nor will we give you your number over the phone or email.

 If you have been found responsible for lottery manipulation, 150 points will be added to your random lottery number and you are not eligible to be pulled into someone else’s space.
 These penalties apply to the sub-free, co-op, and off campus housing lotteries as well.